Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 Table \ref{tab:ManMet1} provides the outer iteration count obtained in Mandel's problem with ERPF1 by varying the mesh-size, the time-step and the number of inner iterations $n_{in}$.
 As expected, the number of outer iterations decreases when growing the number of inner iterations.
 Since the computational cost for ERPF1 application increases with $n_{in}$, setting $n_{in}=2$ or $n_{in}=3$ appears to be already a good trade-off between solver acceleration and computational cost per iteration.

 The ERPF1 effectiveness is actually dependent on the value of $\alpha/\alpha_K$ or $\alpha/\alpha_A$.
 Lemma \ref{lem:m1} shows that the convergence rate of the inner stationary method used with $\hat{K}$ or $\hat{A}$ tends to 0 with the ratio $\alpha/\alpha_K$ or $\alpha/\alpha_A$.
 This is confirmed by Table \ref{tab:ManMet1}, which shows a performance deterioration for both $\alpha/\alpha_K$ and $\alpha/\alpha_A$ approaching 0.
-Such a deterioration, however, appears to be much more pronounced with $\alpha/\alpha_A$, i.e., for large values of the time-step $\Delta t$.
+Such a deterioration, however, appears to be much more pronounced with $\alpha/\alpha_A$, i.e., for large values of the time-step $\Delta t$ {(see Remark \ref{rem:speed_beta})}.
 Table \ref{tab:ManMet1} shows also a mild dependency on the mesh-size $h$, with the outer iteration count increasing moderately only for large $\Delta t$ values.

 A similar analysis is carried out for ERPF2 with the $\blkMat{M}^{-1}_{\textsc{i}}$ variant.
 Table \ref{tab:ManMet2} provides the results in terms of outer iteration count by varying $\Delta t$ and $h$.
 This approach turns out to be stable with respect to variations of both $\Delta t$ and $h$, also for extreme values of the time-step size.
-A comparison with Table \ref{tab:ManMet1} reveals also that EPRF2 appears to be more effective than EPRF1, as far as the number of outer iterations is concerned, especially when $\alpha<\alpha_A$, i.e., large time steps.
+A comparison with Table \ref{tab:ManMet1} reveals also that EPRF2 appears to be more effective than EPRF1, as far as the number of outer iterations is concerned, especially when $\alpha<\alpha_A$, i.e., large time steps. {For this reason, we can conclude that ERPF2 should be usually preferred as a full poromechanical simulation proceeds towards steady-state conditions.}